Murrieta, California 92563

-I have access to over 100 different banks and lenders which equates to access to over 1,000 different mortgage products.
+I have access to a variety of banks and lenders which equates to access to over 1,000 different mortgage products.
 By combining professional expertise with direct access to thousands of loan products, I can provide the most efficient way to obtain financing tailored to your specific financial goals.

 Why you should use a Broker

 When you’re looking to get a mortgage loan, you may work with a loan officer or you may choose to work with a mortgage lender/broker.
 People often confuse the two job types even though both will glean the same results: a new home.
 However, it is important to understand the difference between the two types of jobs so you know what to expect from them during the mortgage application process.

 A mortgage lender/broker is an individual or firm that acts as an independent agent for both the borrower and the lender of a mortgage loan.